Post-Professional Doctorate (OTD)

 The USC Post-Professional OTD program is designed with flexibility for the working professional.
-Coursework can be taken completely remotely either full-time or part-time and your courses and residency experience can be tailored for your individual interests and goals.
+Coursework can be taken completely remotely either full-time or part-time and your courses and residency can be tailored for your professional interests and career goals.
 Intensive mentorship allows you to learn alongside outstanding faculty and to network within the Trojan Family.

-- Policy and Administration: This track is designed to prepare you as an executive decision maker, public policy advocate, or administrator.
+This pathway is designed to prepare you as an executive decision maker, public policy advocate, or administrator.

 The Post-Professional OTD requires the completion of 60 units beyond the baccalaureate degree, including: